Hadrien-Cornier/E6040-super-resolution-project/README.md

 realistic output hardly distinguishable from original HR images.
 Our results from experiments on a dataset with 1,113 subjects shows that our new architecture outperforms other popular deep learning methods in recovering 4x resolutiondowngraded images and runs 6x faster.

+#### Dataset
+The dataset is a large and publicly accessible brain structural MRI database, [http://www.humanconnectomeproject.org/][the human connectome project].
+The data contains 3D
+T1W images from a total of 1,113 subjects that were acquired via a Siemens 3T platform 6 using 32-channel head coils on multiple centers.

+The images come in high spatial resolution as 0.7 mm isotropic in a matrix size of 320x320x256

 #### Prerequisites
 To install the necessary packages, run the following command :